tomahawkins/volleyball/practice.md

 # Practice Plans

+# Practice Plan 9/4

+"But why, some say, the moon?
+Why choose this as our goal?
+And they may well ask why climb the highest mountain?
+Why, 35 years ago, fly the Atlantic?
+Why does Rice play Texas?

+We choose to go to the moon.
+We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard, because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one which we intend to win, and the others, too."
+--John F. Kennedy

+"Be yourself; everyone else is already taken." --Oscar Wilde

+- Talk
+  - Push now, intentional practice, interest compounds.
+  - Respect, support, and encourage, your teammates.
+    - Don't need to be best friends, but we need mutual respect, support, and encouragement.
+- Warmup
+  - Jog 3 laps.
+  - Dynamic stretches: quads, hamstrings, spiderman crawls.
+  - Warmup shoulders: Pair up w/ ball and toss, hit to the floor, overhead passing.
+  - Precision forearm passing.
+Pass from hips, switching hips each time.
+  - Pullups.
+  - Pushups.
+- Serve and Serve Receive
+  - 3 passers on each court.
+Alternate serving sides.
+- Out-of-System
+  - 2 passers, 2 hitters.
+Bounce the ball in, pass and set to 5x5.
+- Overview of Wednesday Game Plan
+  - Team 1, team 2.
+- 6-on-6
+  - Serve and serve receive with all 6 rotations.
+  - Emphasize setting the right-side.

 # Practice Plan 9/2

 "I've missed more than 9000 shots in my career.
 I've lost almost 300 games.